tatertotsey/sign-me-up/README.md

 # Sign-Me-Up

+This project is part of 'The Odin Project'.

- This is a dummy 'Sign-Up Form' project using HTML and CSS.
-For password check JavaScript is used.
+- It is a dummy 'Sign-Up Form' using HTML and CSS.
+- The basic password check is made with JavaScript.